tuobangli/author_ber13/README.md

-resent for doudna's lab
+already resent for doudna's lab, waiting for reply.
-12
+13